 '''

 import gzip

 from Bio import SeqIO

-handle = gzip.open("m_cold.fasta.gz")
+handle = gzip.open("m_cold.fasta.gz", "rt")

 for record in SeqIO.parse(handle, "fasta"):

 print(record.id, len(record))

 handle.close()

 '''

+With our parsers for plain text files, under Python 3 it is essential to use gzip in text mode.
 See Section 5.2 for more examples like this, including reading bzip2 compressed files.

-22.1.1 Creating a handle from a string
+24.1.1 Creating a handle from a string